WOT

 • Remove the chuck from the pot and add the 2 cups of beef stock.
 Gently stir, lifting any of the browned pieces from the bottom of the pot.

 • Return the browned chuck to the pot and top with the sauteed vegetables.
-Add the 2 bay leaves and if using a Dutch oven, place in 300-degree oven 3-4 hours.
+Add the 2 bay leaves, and if using a Dutch oven, place in a 300-degree oven for 3-4 hours.
 If using a slow cooker, cook on high for 4 hours or low for 8 hours.

 • About 30 minutes before serving, heat a large skillet over medium heat.
-Add the 2 tablespoons of butter and the peeled and chopped 1 ½” pieces of plantains.
-Cook until caramelized and light brown with dark edges.
+Add the 2 tablespoons of butter, the 1-½” pieces of plantains, and cook until caramelized and light brown with dark edges.
 Turn off the heat and set aside.

 • Remove the braised beef from the pot.